 Piwowar declined to confirm the date or how the rule may shape up.

 But he said he cannot support a floating net asset value in its current form because it would require floating shares to be rounded to the fourth decimal place -- something he said is out of line with current market practice.

 "We don't require that on any other mutual fund.
 It makes absolutely no sense to me," he said, adding that he would support a stand-alone plan for fees and gates.

-Many in the money market fund industry have expressed reservations against a floating net asset value amid concerns it could kill such funds.
+The money market fund industry has expressed reservations against a floating net asset value amid concerns it could kill such funds.

 The fears are partly driven by how the switch to a floating net asset value would trigger certain tax rules.